jkurosh/jkurosh/README.md

 ### Backend & Web Developer | Python & Django | Chemical Engineering

-I’m a **Backend-focused Web Developer** with a background in **Chemical Engineering**, interested in building practical software systems and understanding how they work under the hood.
+I’m a **Backend-focused Web Developer** with a background in **Chemical Engineering**, interested in building practical software systems.

 I primarily work with **Python and Django**, building RESTful APIs, backend systems, and database-driven applications.
 I’m also expanding my knowledge of **FastAPI, system design, software architecture, and scalable backend development**.